RuthA120/glow-board/README.md

 # *Glow Board*

-This web app: **This web app allows users to create, edit, and preview skincare-related posts with customizable tags and image uploads.
+**This web app allows users to create, edit, and preview skincare-related posts with customizable tags and image uploads.
 It features a clean, intuitive interface that supports content categorization and rich post previews for an engaging user experience.**

 ## Required Features